 The group of media who attended our event was no accident.
 Each individual was carefully selected for their relevancy and ability to deliver quality content to a key audience.
 It is also worth noting that the attendee list reflected an array of media sources, including traditional print media, digital content creators, influencers, and YouTubers.

 Aside from creating long-lasting professional relationships with media, the main objective of this Old Town Sportsman event was to coordinate PR coverage around a specific launch date.
-When March 5 finally rolled around, we celebrated over 25 digital feature articles and YouTube reviews within four hours of launch, and saw a huge spike in relevant search terms on Google Trends, culminating in 2,100+ new users being sent to Old Towns’ website.
+When March 5 finally rolled around, we celebrated over 25 digital feature articles and YouTube reviews within four hours of the launch, and saw a huge spike in relevant search terms on Google Trends, culminating in 2,100+ new users being sent to Old Towns’ website.

 Here at Darby Communications, a leader in PR and digital marketing for the outdoor industry, we know firsthand how to pull off media events that maximize the impact of an important product launch.
+Go HERE to learn more about our event marketing services.